coleifer/kt/docs/api.rst

         :param str prefix: key prefix to match
         :param int max_keys: maximum number of results to return
         :return: list of keys that matched the given prefix.
-        :rtype: list

-    .. py:method:: match_regex(regex, max_keys=1024)
+    .. py:method:: match_regex(regex, max_keys=None, decode_values=True)

         :param str regex: regular-expression to match
         :param int max_keys: maximum number of results to return
+        :param bool decode_values: deserialize the values using the configured serialization scheme.
+        :return: a dictionary mapping of key-value pairs which matched the regex.

+    .. py:method:: match_regexlist(regex, max_keys=None, decode_values=True)

+        :param str regex: regular-expression to match
+        :param int max_keys: maximum number of results to return
+        :param bool decode_values: deserialize the values using the configured serialization scheme.
-        :return: list of keys that matched the given regular expression.
+        :return: a list of ordered key-value pairs which matched the regex.
-        :rtype: list

     .. py:method:: iter_from(start_key)

         :param start_key: key to start iteration.
-        :return: list of key/value pairs obtained by iterating from start-key.
+        :return: list of key/value tuples obtained by iterating from start-key.
-        :rtype: dict

     .. py:method:: keys()

+        :return: list all keys in database
+        :rtype: generator

+    .. py:method:: keys_fast()

         :return: list of all keys in database
         :rtype: list

+        Return a list of all keys in the database in a single operation.

     .. py:method:: items()

-        :return: list of all key/value tuples in database
+        :return: list all key/value tuples in database
-        :rtype: list

-    .. py:method:: keys_fast()

-        :return: list of all keys in database loaded in a single operation.
-        :rtype: list
+        :rtype: generator

     .. py:method:: items_fast()

-        :return: list of all key/value tuples in database loaded in a single operation.
+        :return: list of all key/value tuples in database in a single operation.
         :rtype: list

     .. py:method:: set_index(name, index_type, check_exists=False)